-For details about product features, usage, and best practices, click Help or press F1.
+Steps of For more details about the product and how to configure features, click Help or press F1.

-- 1. In the navigation bar, select Control Center. - 2.
-Click the MLC Connection Settings tab.
+- 1) In the navigation bar, select Control Center. - Click the MLC Connection Settings tab.
 The MLC Connection Settings page is displayed.

 You can perform the following actions on this page by clicking these buttons in the toolbar: